Continuing with the occasional series of posts centred on light-role infantry, this one looks at the role of a small engineering plant.

 The tow-behind devices look simple, easy to operate and cheap, but they take up a valuable towing hitch.

-It must also be noted that pilling up earth to form a berm/shell scrape with a small dozer blade like on the Magnatrac would produce very fast temporary protection from shell fragments.
+It must also be noted that pilling up earth to form a berm/shell scrape with a small dozer blade like on the Magnatrac would produce fast temporary protection from shell fragments.

-It could be further developed but simply piling up an earth barrier in a few minutes would be better than digging a hole with an excavator to provide almost immediate interim protection.
+It could be further developed, but simply piling up an earth barrier in a few minutes would be better than digging a hole with an excavator to provide almost immediate interim protection.

 Land Rover/Pickup Truck Weight Class